Lamer87/Space_Engineers_DLC_unlocker/README.md

             - You can completely erase Plugin Launcher and all its files, run the Tool and press "M"

 <!--    - v1.4
-            - More options in the Removing zone (restore backup, completely erase)
+            - More options in the Removing zone (just restore backup or remove files)
             - Added a "restart the Tool" button when it can be useful
             - Some edits to cream_api.ini -->